NBlancs/smart-light-system-laravel/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## Running in GitHub Codespaces

+This project is configured to run in GitHub Codespaces, which provides a complete development environment in the cloud.
+To get started:

+1. Push this code to a GitHub repository
+2. Click the "Code" button on your repository
+3. Select the "Codespaces" tab
+4. Click "Create codespace on main"

+The environment will be automatically set up with:
+- PHP 8.2
+- MySQL 8.0
+- Node.js and NPM
+- All required PHP extensions
+- All project dependencies

+Once the Codespace is running:
+1. The database migrations and seeders will run automatically
+2. The application will be available at the URL shown in the "Ports" tab (port 8000)
+3. You can log in using the default credentials:
+   - Email: `test@example.com`
+   - Password: (set during first login)
+   - Or register a new account

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.